snrnats/doc-centre/docfx_project/pro/api/shipments/shipment_states.md

 # Shipment States

 All PRO shipments have a `{state}`, indicating the point in the delivery process that that particular shipment is at.
-This page lists PRO's shipment states and explains how to use the **Change Shipment State** endpoint to manually edit a shipment's `{state}`.
+This page lists PRO's shipment states

 ---